beckyfeng08/ucbugg/labs/README.txt

 		HEADING LARGE:
 		HEADING MEDIUM:
 		HEADING SMALL:

-	to insert an image, put the file name on its own line.
-Make sure the line ends with .png, .jpg, or .gif Obviously, make sure the image is in the folder with the same name as the lab file name
+	to insert an image, put the file name on its own line. line must end with .png, .jpg, or .gif make sure the image is in the folder with the same name as the lab file name

 	to insert a non-image file (like a .ma file), do FILE: filename.